Family Holiday Traditions: How to Adjust When You Have a Child in College

 Remember, You Are on a Parallel Journey

-This is a time when both parents and young adult college students are adapting to changes and growth in the relationship.
-Burns refers to this as a “parallel journey” because parents are often learning how to parent a young adult for the first time and college kids are typically learning how to be an adult and relate to their parents more as equals for the first time.
+This is a time when both college students and their family members are adapting to changes and growth in the relationship.
+Burns refers to this as a “parallel journey” because guardians are often learning how to parent a young adult for the first time and college kids are typically learning how to be an adult and relate to their adult family members more as equals for the first time.
 “Neither party has a job description or an instruction manual,” he noted.